 Most of the reported cases indicate that a reserved right to live in a home does not violate the any circumstances test with respect to principal if the applicant had a right to income and the applicant is required to pay the expenses associated with the right of use.
 In these cases, the right to use the property was deemed to be in lieu of receiving income.
 Although the cases do not directly compare this type of interest to a life estate, the implication is that a beneficiary with a right to use residential property has the same duty to avoid waste or taking action that diminishes value that a life tenant has toward remainermen.

 Where the trustee had discretion to make loans to an applicant without adequate security, the trust failed the any circumstances test.
-In another case, the power to make unsecured loans to any person caused the trut to be available.
+In another case, the power to make unsecured loans to any person caused the trust to be available.
+These cases underscore the difference between trusts prepared by tax lawyers and Elder Law Attorneys because tax planners are only looking at the grantor trust rules in the Internal Revenue Code.

 In a case where the trustee had discretion to pay the settlor’s tax obligations, the trust principal was deemed available.